hjosullivan/CMEEProject/README.md

 **TPC_fitting**: A new tool for quantifying the response of metabolic traits to climate change! :earth_africa: This python package fits mechanistic mathematical models to thermal performance data using a non-linear least-squares method.

-*Check out the jupyter notebook for tutorials and examples.*

 Usage: `$ python pipeline.py`

 ## Main Contents